Terms & Conditions

 In these general terms and conditions the following terms are understood to mean:

-1.1 General terms and conditions: the terms and conditions included in this document as applied by Lalaland Ltd.
+1.1 General terms and conditions: the terms and conditions included in this document as applied by Lalaland BV.

 1.2 Intellectual property: copyrights (including personality rights), source codes, neighbouring rights, database rights, trade secrets, know-how, patent rights, design and model rights, trade name rights, trademark rights, rights related to semiconductor topographies, utility model rights in the broadest sense of the term and all other intellectual property rights and the rights pertaining to them.

-1.3 Contractor: Lalaland Ltd., situated at Koningin Wilhelminaplein 1, 1062 HG in Amsterdam, listed under number 76515419 at the Chamber of Commerce, and/or one of its affiliated entities.
+1.3 Contractor: Lalaland B.V, situated at Koningin Wilhelminaplein 1, 1062 HG in Amsterdam, listed under number 76515419 at the Chamber of Commerce, and/or one of its affiliated entities.

 1.4 Client: the natural or legal person who has commissioned the contractor.